cappuu02/Cybersecurity-Sapienza/2Semester/IOT/15) Introduction to ML and Federated Learning.md

 # ML/AI
-==Artificial Intelligence== is the field of developing computers and robots that are capable of behaving in ways that mimic human capabilities without human interference.
+==Artificial Intelligence== è il campo che si occupa dello sviluppo di computer e robot capaci di comportarsi in modi che imitano le capacità umane, senza interferenza umana.

 ==Machine Learning== is a sub-field of AI that uses algorithms to automatically learn insights and recognize patterns from data.

 ![[96k.png]]

 ## Classification and regression
-In machine Learning, there are two main types of task:
+In machine Learning, there are ==two main types of task==:
 - **Classification**: involves predicting a category or class label.
 The output is discrete, meaning the model tries to classify data into predefined labels or groups.
 - **Regression**: involves predicting a (possibly continuous) value or quantity (dependent variable) on a numerical scale by observing variables (features - independent variables) that influence prediction